How Far Should A Beginner Hit A Golf Ball

 What Is The Best Driver For A Beginner?

-The majority of drivers these days are extremely forgiving so you probably wouldn’t notice massive differences between any of the established brands.
+The majority of drivers these days are incredibly forgiving so you probably wouldn’t notice massive differences between any of the established brands.
 If you’re looking to spend a lot of money on a driver then make sure you get custom fit so you have the best chance of profiting from your investment.

 I think one of the most overlooked aspects when buying clubs is how the club looks and feels to the golfer.
 If the club inspires confidence then you are more likely to make a good swing and achieve a positive result.
 If you don’t like the look of a club then you are unlikely to be successful with it.